akatrib/bio-visual/README.md

 | sample 3 |     blue    |    yellow   |    orange   |   darkblue  |
 | sample 4 |     blue    |    yellow   |    black    |   darkblue  |

+I recommend using the following __[heatmap.3()](https://github.com/obigriffith/biostar-tutorials/blob/master/Heatmaps/heatmap.3.R)__ function in __R__ if you want to include multiple row and column side bars for additional sample and gene info

 Below is a sample code that can be used to generate heatmaps in __R__: